jacobfeldgoise/ThermalDrone/README.md

   First, run the command: `sudo raspi-config`

   Select "Interfacing Options", then go there enable SSH, SPI, and IC2, Camera.
 Then, exit out of the configuration tool and restart your Raspberry Pi.
 It is possbile that the computer will do so automatically.
 We will use SSH to connect to the Raspberry Pi during field tests.
 The SPI and IC2 interfaces must be enabled for the BME280 temperature sensor and FLiR camera to function.
-The Camera interface allows the visual camera to function.
+The Camera interface allows the optical camera to function.

 #### 6.1.4 Install Python Packages and Dependencies